Backup Infrastructure for CDP

 To be able to use hosts for CDP, you must install the I/O filter on each cluster where hosts reside.
 After you install the I/O filter on the clusters, Veeam Backup & Replication automatically installs the filter on all hosts added to the clusters.
 For more information on how to install the filter, see Installing I/O Filter.

-It is the I/O filter that reads and processes I/O operations in transit between the protected VMs and their underlining datastore and that sends/receives data to/from VMware CDP proxies.
+It is the I/O filter that reads and processes I/O operations in transit between the protected VMs and their underlying datastore and that sends/receives data to/from VMware CDP proxies.
 Also, the filter communicates with the Veeam CDP Coordinator Service on the backup server and notifies the service that the backup infrastructure must be reconfigured if any proxy becomes unavailable.
 This I/O filter is built on the basis of vSphere API for I/O filtering (VAIO).

 A VMware CDP proxy is a component that operates as a data mover and transfers data between the source and target hosts.
 We recommend you to configure at least two VMware CDP proxies: one (source proxy) in the production site and one (target proxy) in the disaster recovery site.